 - A. Relate the proper specimen collection and handling, type of quality control used, reference ranges, principle of analysis currently available, and sources of analytical errors for each of the analytes discussed or approached in the course. - 1.
-Demonstrate an understanding of Quality Control (QC) and Quality Assurance (QA). - 2.
-Identify and explain all aspects of proper specimen management. - 3.
-Demonstrate proper use and care of associated laboratory equipment. - 4.
-Explain procedures involved for QA in blood banking. - B. Perform all procedures with regard to prescribed safety protocol and confidentiality. - 1.
-Exhibit safe laboratory practices according to established laboratory protocol. - 2.
-Demonstrate proper affective behavior. - 3.
-Exhibit professional conduct and positive interpersonal communication skills with patients, laboratory personnel and other health care professionals. - C. Correlate abnormal results with the most likely disease process by determining the clinical significance of the findings.
+Quality Control and Quality Assurance in Blood Banking - 2.
+Performance of all aspects of Quality Control as it relates to Blood Banking - 3.
+Explain the procedures involved and the need for Quality Assurance in Blood Banking - B. Perform all procedures with regard to prescribed safety protocol and confidentiality. - C. Correlate abnormal results with the most likely disease process by determining the clinical significance of the findings. - D. Describe the theory and principles of immunogenetics and immunohematology. - 1.
+Describe Blood Group inheritance patterns - a.
+Interpret the inheritance pattern of a trait or gene

-- 1. List the most common blood group antigens/antibodies that correlate with results. - D. Describe the theory and principles of immunogenetics and immunohematology. - 1.
-Describe Blood Group inheritance patterns. - a.
-Interpret the inheritance pattern of a trait or gene. - b.
-Explain the inheritance of human blood groups. - 2.
-Describe the role of the immune system in Blood Banking. - a.
-Describe the characteristics and function of cells in the immune response - b.
-Describe the structure and explain the significance of immunoglobulins in relation to blood banking. - 3.
-Name the immunoglobulin types associated with blood banking antibodies. - a.
-Name the three immunoglobulin types associated with blood banking. - b.
-List and describe the properties associated with each of the three blood bank immunoglobulins. - 4.
-Distinguish between in "vivo" and "vitro" antigen-antibody interactions. - 5.
-Identify the factors that influence antigen-antibody reactions. - E. List the major blood group systems and the major antigens and associated antibodies of each system. - 1.
-Define the ABO systems. - 2.
-Define the Rh systems. - 3.
-Define Lewis, I, P, MNSs, Kell, Duffy, Kidd and Lutheran systems. - F. Describe the theory and principles of routine blood banking procedures. - 1.
-Evaluate basic techniques. - 2.
-Evaluate ABO Rh typing. - 3.
-Evaluate antiglobulin testing. - 4.
-Evaluate antibody detection. - 5.
-Evaluate compatibility testing. - G. Perform routine blood banking procedures with competency (as judged with the use of control materials). - 1.
-Perform Pre-transfusion Testing. - a.
-Perform ABO Rh Typing procedures. - b.
-Perform (indirect antibody testing) IAT & (direct antibody testing) DAT procedures. - c.
-Perform antibody detection and identification procedures. - d.
-Perform compatibility testing procedures. - e.
-Perform testing for Hemolytic Disease of the Newborn (HDN). - 2.
-Perform post-transfusion testing. - a.
-Perform transfusion reaction workup procedures. - b.
-Evaluate emergency use of blood and blood products. - H. Demonstrate the proper use and care of selected associated laboratory equipment. - 1.
-Define immunofuges and their uses. - 2.
-Define dry incubators and their uses.
+- b.
+Explain the inheritance of human blood groups

+- 2. Describe the role of the immune system in Blood Banking

+- a.
+Describe the characteristics and function of cells in the immune response

+- b.
+Describe the structure and explain the significance of immunoglobulins in relation to blood banking.

+- Name the immunoglobulin types associated with blood banking antibodies.

+a.
+Name the three immunoglobulin types associated with blood banking

+b.
+List and describe the properties associated with each of the three immunoglobulins.

+- 4. Distinguish between in "vivo" and "vitro" antigen-antibody interaction.

+- 5. Identify the factors that influence antigen-antibody reactions

+- E. List the major blood group systems and the major antigens and associated antibodies of each system.

+- 1. ABO systems

+- 2. Rh systems

+- 3. Lewis, I, P, MNSs, Kell, Duffy, Kidd and Lutheran systems

+- F. Describe the theory and principles of routine blood banking procedures.

+- 1. Basic techniques

+- 2. ABO Rh typing

+- 3. Antiglobulin Testing

+- 4. Antibody Detection

+- 5. Compatibility Testing

+- G. Perform routine blood banking procedures with competency (as judged with the use of control materials)

+- 1. Pre-transfusion Testing

+- a.
+ABO Rh Type

+- b.
+IAT & DAT Testing

+- c.
+Antibody Detection and Identification

+- d.
+Compatibility Testing

+- e.
+Hemolytic Disease of the Newborn

+- 2. Post-transfusion Testing

+- a.
+Transfusion Reaction Workup

+- b.
+Emergency Use of Blood and Blood Products

+- H. Demonstrate the proper use and care of selected associated laboratory equipment.

+- 1. Immunofuges

+- 2. Dry incubators

+- 3. Macroviewer

-- 3. Describe macroviewers and their uses. - 4.
-Compare refrigerators and freezers used in immunohematology vs chemistry. - I. Illustrate the basic concepts of donor selection and the therapeutic use of blood components. - 1.
-Evaluate blood products, processing and storage. - 2.
-Evaluate donor requirements. - 3.
-Evaluate collection and storage of blood and components.
+- 4. Refrigerators and freezers

+- I. Illustrate the basic concepts of donor selection and the therapeutic use of blood components.

+- 1. Blood products, processing and storage

+- 2. Donor requirements - 3.
+Collection and storage of blood and components